• Skip to primary navigation

 Hemp seeds are a great resource for many dietary needs.

-These tiny, nutty-flavored seeds have a crunchy texture, similar to sesame seeds, and make a great addition to yogurt bowls or salads.
+These tiny, nutty-flavored seeds have a crunchy texture, similar to sesame seeds, and make a good addition to yogurt bowls or salads.

 Even better, hemp seeds can easily be substituted for spirulina in meals due to their nutritional composition, containing ten different amino acids and high doses of vitamins and minerals such as calcium, iron, and potassium.